-To meet this test, a person must live with you for the entire year as a member of your household or be related to you.
+To meet this test, a person must live with you for the entire year as a member of your household or be related to you in one of the ways listed later under Relatives not living with you.
 If at any time during the year the person was your spouse, that person cannot be your dependent.
 However, see Personal Exemptions, earlier.